bitfocus/companion-module-chyronhego-lyric/companion/HELP.md

 - **Keep Alive Message**

 Sent after an interval of inactivity to sustain the TCP connection.
-There is no standard Keep Alive Message specified in the protocol.
+There is no standard Keep Alive message specified in the protocol.

 - **Verbose Logging**